Alexqwesa/ais3uson_app/lib/source/client_server_api/README.md

 The [ServiceOfJournal]s are stored in [Hive] as objects.

-The [ProofList] store files in filesystem.
+The [ProofList]s store files in filesystem.